 Phoebe Haines is an award-winning British Mezzo Soprano, with vocal qualities that have been variously hailed as ‘extraordinary’ (The Times), ‘silvery’ (The Evening Standard), ‘impressive’ (The Los Angeles Times), and ‘opulent’ (Sunday Times Culture).
-Phoebe studied at the University of Cambridge where she obtained a Double First Class Degree, and recently completed her MMus at the Guildhall School of Music and Drama.
-She continued her training at the Guildhall as a Fellow (FGSM) in 2014/15, and was also a 2015 Opera Works trainee at the English National Opera.
-Phoebe is a two-time bursary winner of the International Opera Awards Foundation.
-She currently studies with world-renowned baritone, Sanford Sylvan.
+Phoebe studied at the University of Cambridge where she obtained a Double 1st, completing her MMus and Fellowship at the Guildhall School of Music and Drama.

-In summer 2014, Phoebe made her debut at the Salzburg Festival as Zweite adelige Waise in Der Rosenkavalier conducted by Franz Welser-Möst at the Großes Festspielhaus, and as Tisbe in La Cenerentola für Kinder, a co-production with Teatro Alla Scala.
-She participated in many concerts during her time at the Festival, including a concert of arias with the Camerata Salzburg under Theodor Guschlbauer, and sang in master classes with Thomas Hampson and Helmut Deutsch.
-Her engagements with the Festival also took her to Castell Son Claret (Mallorca), where she sang in their annual gala concert, ‘Opera Under the Stars’.
+Whilst still a student, Phoebe made her Salzburg Festival debut in 2014, singing Zweite adelige Waise in Der Rosenkavalier conducted by Franz Welser-Möst at the Großes Festspielhaus.
+She also appeared as Tisbe in La Cenerentola für Kinder, a co-production with Teatro Alla Scala.
+Her engagements with the Festival took her to Castell Son Claret (Mallorca), where she was a soloist in their annual gala concert, ‘Opera Under the Stars’.

-Phoebe is incredibly grateful for the continued support of Help Musicians UK, the Sino-British Fellowship Trust, the John Wates Charitable Trust, the International Opera Awards Foundation, Talent Unlimited, Opera Prelude, Dr. Henry Sauls, Dr. Michael Shipley & Mr. Phillip Rudge, and the Nicholas Boas Charitable Trust.
+Phoebe is grateful for the support of Help Musicians UK, the Sino-British Fellowship Trust, the John Wates Charitable Trust, the International Opera Awards Foundation, Talent Unlimited, Opera Prelude, Dr. Michael Shipley & Mr. Phillip Rudge, and the Nicholas Boas Charitable Trust.